 Democratic Rep. Gabbard Makes Secret Trip to Syria

-The Hawaii lawmaker, who has bucked both parties on the issue of Syria, met with government officials on a "fact finding" trip.
+The Hawaii lawmaker, who has bucked both parties on the issue of Syria, met with government officials on a "fact-finding" mission.

 - By John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security.